 So you want to be a playa medic?

-Working with ESD Medical is an amazing experience that can be life changing!
-We provide free medical care in one of the most exotic, rugged cities in the world.
+Working with ESD Medical is an amazing experience that has often been described as “life-changing”.
+We provide free medical care in one of the most exotic and austere cities in the world.
 Each year we welcome many medical care professionals to join our team.
 And they don’t regret it!

 Sound like fun?
 Then keep reading…